SolarArbiter/SolarArbiter.github.io/documentation/dashboard/trials.md

 that may be used to verify the authenticity of the report.
 The Solar Forecast Arbiter is not a long-term data repository and we make no guarantees about the length of time we will store trial results.

+Forecast vendors may or may not choose to directly contact the forecast vendor and reveal their identities.
+The forecast user may or may not decide to pursue the recorded anticipated outcome.
+The Solar Forecst Arbiter plays no role in these processes.

 Forecast vendor list